 Supervision for trainees and associates working towards licensure in CA and NC (currently full)

-- Insurance: I currently do not accept insurance, but am willing to write a superbill for you to submit to your insurance company for out of network services
+- I currently do not accept insurance, but am willing to write a superbill for you to submit to your insurance company for out of network services

 To notice what arises inside, without judgement, is the essence of Hakomi and a pathway to deep abiding healing.